dnguyen800/dnguyen800.github.io/_posts/2019-05-23-home-automation-hub.md

 ### Hubitat

-I’ve been looking into a smaller, new SmartThings competitor called **[Hubitat](https://amzn.to/2XWjOqy)**.
+I’ve been looking into a new SmartThings competitor called **[Hubitat Elevation](https://amzn.to/2X798bK)**.
 In-depth reviews aren’t common for Hubitat, but I gather it is a better (and local-only) version of SmartThings, but is missing a few features like a proper mobile app, official push notifications and support for some cloud-dependent devices like the Lutron Caseta bridge.

 It is constantly being updated with features by the developers and community though!
 The current workaround for mobile-like access is the [Hubitat dashboard](<https://community.hubitat.com/t/hubitat-dashboard-v1-documentation/1347>) and push notifications can be implemented with a separate app, called [Pushover](https://docs.hubitat.com/index.php?title=Pushover).
 A user recently created a Hubitat MQTT [application](<https://community.home-assistant.io/t/hubitat-integration/51534/14>) that should make the integration process between Home Assistant and Hubitat easier.
 It requires setting up an MQTT broker on Home Assistant, for which a Hass.io add-on is also [available](<https://www.home-assistant.io/addons/mosquitto/>).